codablemural/cs53-student-portfolio-template/README.md

 # CS 53 Cybersecurity Portfolio

-This repository is a student portfolio template for the CS 53 cybersecurity course sequence.
+This portfolio contains selected, sanitized lab work from the CS 53 cybersecurity course sequence.

-Each course portfolio will contain selected, sanitized lab work that demonstrates technical skills, observations, and what you learned.
+Each lab entry documents technical work, observations, results, and what I learned.

+## Portfolio Guidelines

+Portfolio materials are curated for security and privacy.
+Sensitive information, credentials, tokens, private keys, and unsanitized security data should never be included.